Amira Nature Foods

 Amira Nature Foods Ltd is a food company primarily engaged in the distribution of basmati rice and related food products.

-Amira is a public company trading over the counter since it was delisted from the New York Stock Exchange in August 2020.
+Amira is a public company trading over the counter since it was removed from public listing on the New York Stock Exchange in August 2020.
 The company was delisted after repeatedly missed deadlines for filing its financial reports with the U.S. Securities and Exchange Commission.

 Amira Nature Foods Ltd is a parent company, registered in the British Virgin Islands and headquartered in Dubai, United Arab Emirates.
 The parent company wholly owns multiple subsidiary companies engaged in global rice distribution.
 The company owns 49.8% of Amira Pure Foods Private Limited (referred to as "Amira India"), after a debt restructuring agreement with the company's creditors in November 2018 reduced Amira's ownership stake from 80.4%.
 Amira India produces basmati rice by ageing and processing rice.